 The complainant will have the right – if dissatisfied with the results of the enquiry – to put their case, in writing, to an appeal of the Chief Executive.
 If necessary an appeal panel will be established.
 If the appeal is found to be justified, the appeal panel will agree any necessary further action with the complainant.
 The decision of the appeal panel is final and no further appeal is possible – although details are provided below of external organisations where you can refer your complaint.

 The Director of Finance & Resources will keep the Trustee Board informed of the number and nature of complaints, and the outcomes.
-S/he will report to the Board on this at least annually.
+They will report to the Board on this at least annually.

 What you can do to help us deal effectively and quickly with your complaint: